ch9nuk9/wbfm/README.md

 ```bash
 bash DRYRUN.sh
 ```
-4. If there are errors, there are three possibilities:
+4. If there are errors, there are three easy possibilities:
    1. If this is not a new project, you might have to run steps one by one (see the next subsection).
    2. If you changed the name of the project, read the *IMPORTANT* tip above
    3. If you get a permission issue, read the *IMPORTANT* tip above